princethewinner/FiRE/README.md

 <a name="publication"></a>
 ## Publication

-Jindal, A., Gupta, P. and Sengupta, D., 2018.
+Jindal, A., Gupta, P., Jayadeva and Sengupta, D., 2018.
 Discovery of rare cells from voluminous single cell expression data.
 Nature communications, 9(1), p.4719.
 DOI: https://doi.org/10.1038/s41467-018-07234-6

 <a name="copyright"></a>